unicode-org/message-format-wg/spec-syntax.md

 ```

 Within a starting and standalone display element's chevron block,
-the same syntax is used as for formatting functions.
+options and metadata are supported with the same syntax is used as for formatting functions.
 An ending element must only contain the name of the element that it's closing;
 again as with formatting functions,
 said name must only contain word characters.